 - Your project video must be submitted for a complete application.
 All submissions must have a title.

-- Speech project video must be one-minute or less in length.
+- The speech project video must be three minutes or less long.

 - Student speech in the application video must be in English.

-- Speech project video must be uploaded on YouTube with the following title: "GENIUS Olympiad Speech - YEAR: Title of the project".
+- The speech project video must be uploaded on YouTube with the following title: "GENIUS Olympiad Speech–YEAR: Title of the project".
 The YouTube link must be submitted during the application process within MEDIA LINK.
-Please Do NOT upload the video itself into the application site, we will watch your video on Youtube for initial evaluation.
+Please do NOT upload the video itself to the application site; we will watch your video on YouTube for initial evaluation.

 - Video recording - Clear voice and audio: Ensure your voice is loud and clear, with minimal background noise.